gve-sw/GVE_Devnet_Meraki_SDW_Uplink_selector/README.md

 * The `MX_uplink_monitor_selector.py` script sends ICMP packets to the external interfaces of the MX devices to measure latency and packet loss.
 It can detect problems within seconds of ocurring, but depending on where the script runs the data could be affected by conditions that do not actually affect the uplinks themselves such as network problems on the network path between the server running the script and it's service provider.
 To minimize these, it is recommended the script runs in a cloud service close to where the MX device sends most of it's data.
+You can also configure the `scriptConnTestDestination` variable to have the script check network connectivity with a destination other than a monitored device to be able to detect if it is having overall connectivity issues to the internet and therefore not try to apply the scripts logic for failover/failback until the server where it is running regains good network connnectivity.

 * The `MX_dashboard_uplink_monitor_selector.py` script retrieves the needed loss and latency values directly from the Meraki Dashboard so it is data collected directly on the MX and reported by the device to the cloud, but this process takes some time so the Meraki Dashboard API